lh-lena/42_minitalk/README.md

 ```C
     ./server
 ```
-Server will print print its PID.
-The server will continue to listen indefinitely.
+The server will print print its PID and continue to listen indefinitely.

 2. Running client:
 ```C